 Deadline: December 31, 2015

 All dissertations that have been successfully defended during the two calendar year period prior to the award deadline (e.g. January 1, 2014 – December 31, 2015 for the 2016 award) are eligible for consideration.

 Nomination materials should be sent by email to <[email protected]> and must include:

 The title and abstract of the dissertation; The name of the candidate; The name of the candidate’s primary advisor; The name of the institution where the dissertation was defended; The date of the dissertation defence; A 1-2 page summary of the significance of the dissertation research, including references if applicable; An electronic copy of the full dissertation or a pointer to where it can be obtained One letter of recommendation, up to 1 page in length, ideally from the candidate’s primary advisor.

 All nominations will be carefully reviewed by a committee of experts, selected by the IEEE VR Steering Committee.
 Factors that will be considered when choosing the winning entry include: the significance and impact of the technical contributions of the work, and the clarity with which these contributions are communicated.

 DE/2015 is seeking Submissions!
 Deadline – Monday 12th October 2015 midnight BST

-As you are may be aware, the Digital economy conference is one the main events of the Research Councils UK Digital Economy programme.
-With its aim to rapidly realise the transformational impact of digital technologies on the economy and other aspects of society the programme covers a broad range of technical fields.
+As you may be aware, the Digital Economy conference is one of the main events of the Research Council UK Digital Economy programme.
+With its aim to rapidly realise the transformational impact of digital technologies on the economy and other aspects of society, the programme covers a broad range of technical fields.
 The symposium is unique in bringing together the UK’s most innovative research thinkers with key members of the industrial, entrepreneurial and finance communities.
 More information is available at:

 EPSRC-led RCUK Digital Economy Theme event this year will be in the revised form of a Research Impact Showcase that is taking place on Tuesday 8 December.